ResponsiveMenu/Responsive-Menu/readme.txt

 = 3.1.3 (11th May 2017) =
 * **Requires PHP 5.4**
+* Added options to change the depth level values
 * Fixed twig deprecation notices - thanks to stodorovic for this
 * Fixed bug where having auto-height would break menu scrolling - Pro only